 RELATED ARTICLE: Symptoms Of High Blood Pressure You Never Knew About

 Blood pressure changes through the course of the day and night.
 When at sleep, the pressure tends to decline and when excited, nervous, or anxious it increases.
 When pushing out adrenaline, perhaps when engaged in physical competition, blood pressure normally rises.
 It returns to normal after the fact.
 Likewise, as we age and grow, from a child into an adult, blood pressure also rises.

 High blood pressure (HBP) is indicated when at least one of the 2 measures, systolic or diastolic, is high and above the normal range.
 In addition, high blood pressure exceeds 140/90, and there are 2 stages of high blood pressure, which measure levels of severity.
 Blood pressure above 120/80 is considered abnormal.
 Normally at least 3 measures of BP are taken to identify and determine high blood pressure.

 – the systolic range is 120 to 139 / diastolic range is 80 to 89 (mm Hg)

 – the systolic range is 140 to 159 / diastolic range is 90 to 99 (mm Hg)

 – systolic is 160 or over / diastolic is 100 or over (mm Hg)

 High blood pressure categories:

 There are two categories of hypertension or high blood pressure, essential and secondary.
 Essential is the most common and occurs in people over the age of 20.
-Obesity, family history, and lifestyle are known contributing factors.
-Secondary hypertension usually occurs due to other medical conditions, co-morbids.
+Obesity, family history, and lifestyle are known as contributing factors.
+Secondary hypertension usually occurs due to other medical conditions, co-morbid.